vialer/vialer-js/docs/manuals/deployment.md

    git push origin master
    ```

 3. Publish the Chrome version.
-Specify `default` as audience to publish the
+Specify `trustedTesters` as audience to publish the
-   version to the world.
-The default audience is `trustedTesters` and will only
+   version to the testers.
+Specify `default` to publish to the world.
-   be visible on a per-user basis.

    ```bash
    gulp deploy --target chrome --audience default